7 Types of Equipment You Should Always Rent, Never Buy (And the Math to Prove It)

 Break-even: 50+ days of usage per year

-Compaction equipment (plate compactors, jumping jacks, rollers) is essential for proper base preparation — but how often do you actually compact soil?
+Compaction equipment is essential for proper base preparation — but how often do you actually compact soil?

 | Equipment | Use Case |